Home between cultures

 I have migrated

-Moving to a different country can take a toll on someones life.
+Moving to a different country can take a toll on someone’s life.
 In all aspects, you are starting your life all over again.
-You don’t always realize beforehand how big of an impact your move has.
+You don’t always realise beforehand how big of an impact your move has.
 After a while you know how things work in your new country and it looks like you’re settling in.

 My parents have migrated

-One or both of your parents come from a different country.
+One or both of your parents come from another country.
 This is noticeable because you may have family in different countries, or because you grew up with different food, music or other family traditions.
-You’re familiar with small or big aspects of another culture, and you were different than other children when growing up.
+You’re familiar with small or big aspects of another culture, and you were different from other children when growing up.

-Maybe this is a deeper issue than you have realized up till now?
+Maybe this is a deeper issue than you have realised until now?

 I grew up abroad

 You grew up abroad.
-Your parents are from one country but you’ve lived in another country for a shorter or longer time.
+Your parents are from one country but you’ve lived in another country for a short or long amount of time.
 You are back ‘home’.
 Or so people like to think.
 On the outside there are many similarities, but on the inside there is a world of different experiences.

 What does this mean to you?